Examining digital devices at the Canadian border

 Solicitor-client privileged information

-The CBSA is committed to respecting privacy rights while protecting the safety and security of the Canadian border.
-If a BSO encounters content marked as solicitor-client privilege, the officer must cease inspecting that document.
-If there are concerns about the legitimacy of solicitor-client privilege, the device can be set aside for a court to make a determination of the contents.
+If an officer encounters content identified as being subject to solicitor-client privilege or becomes aware of potential solicitor-client privilege during their examination, the officer must stop inspecting that document.
+If there are concerns about the legitimacy of solicitor-client privilege, the device can be set aside for a court to make a determination of its contents.

-If no evidence of an infraction (that is, proof that you may be contravening a law) is found, the officer will return your digital device to you, along with your password.
-You will then be on your way.
+If no evidence of a contravention is found, the officer will return your personal digital device to you, along with the paper with your password.

-If the CBSA cannot absolutely determine that the device's content is admissible at the port of entry, we may detain the device for further examination.
+If the CBSA cannot determine whether the device's content is admissible at the port of entry, we may detain the device for further examination.

 Contesting a seizure